-- 1. There is a wealth of information available to support schools, colleges and parents/carers to keep children safe online.
-The following list is not exhaustive but should provide a useful starting point: - (a) Childnet provide guidance for schools on cyberbullying - (b) 'Educate_against_hate' provides practical advice and support on protecting children from extremism and radicalisation - (c) London Grid for Learning provides advice on all aspects of a school or college's online safety arrangements - (d) NSPCC provides advice on all aspects of a school or college's online safety arrangements - (e) Safer recruitment consortium "guidance for safe working practice", which may help ensure staff behaviour policies are robust and effective - (f) Searching screening and confiscation is departmental advice for schools on searching children and confiscating items such as mobile phones - (g) South West Grid for Learning provides advice on all aspects of a school or college's online safety arrangements - (h) Use of social media for online radicalisation A briefing note for schools on how social media is used to encourage travel to Syria and Iraq - (i) UK Council for Internet Safety have provided advice on sexting-in-schools-andcolleges and using external-visitors-to-support-online-safety-education - (j) Remote education, virtual lessons and live streaming - (k) Case studies on remote education practice are available for schools to learn from each other - (I) Departmental guidance on safeguarding and remote education including planning remote education strategies and teaching remotely - (m) London Grid for Learning guidance, including platform-specific advice - (n) National cybersecurity centre guidance on choosing, configuring and deploying video conferencing - (o) National cybersecurity centre guidance on how to set up and use video conferencing 23 - (p) UK Safer Internet Centre guidance on safe remote learning
+There is a wealth of information available to support schools, colleges and parents/carers to keep children safe online.
+The following list is not exhaustive but should provide a useful starting point:

+- a) Childnet provide guidance for schools on cyberbullying - b) 'Educate against hate' provides practical advice and support on protecting children from extremism and radicalisation - c) London Grid for Learning provides advice on all aspects of a school or college's online safety arrangements - d) NSPCC provides advice on all aspects of a school or college's online safety arrangements. - e) Safer recruitment consortium "guidance for safe working practice", which may help ensure staff behaviour policies are robust and effective. - f) Searching screening and confiscation is departmental advice for schools on searching children and confiscating items such as mobile phones g) Southwest Grid for Learning provides advice on all aspects of a school or college's online safety arrangements. - g) Southwest Grid for Learning provides advice on all aspects of a school or college's online safety arrangements. - h) Use of social media for online radicalisation A briefing note for schools on how social media is used to encourage travel to Syria and Iraq. - i) UK Council for Internet Safety have provided advice on sexting-in-schools-and colleges and using external-visitors-to-support-online-safety-education. - j) Remote education, virtual lessons and live streaming. - k) Case studies on remote education practice are available for schools to learn from each other. - I) Departmental guidance on safeguarding and remote education including planning remote education strategies and teaching remotely. - m) London Grid for Learning guidance, including platform-specific advice. - n) National cybersecurity centre guidance on choosing, configuring and deploying video conferencing. - o) National cybersecurity centre guidance on how to set up and use video conferencing 23. - p) UK Safer Internet Centre guidance on safe remote learning.

-2. Support for children
+Support for children

-- a.
-Childline for free and confidential advice - b.
-UK Safer Internet Centre to report and remove harmful online content - c.
-CEOP for advice on making a report about online abuse
+- a) Childline for free and confidential advice - b) UK Safer Internet Centre to report and remove harmful online content - c) CEOP for advice on making a report about online abuse.

-3. Parent Support.
+Parent Support